An Introduction to Stochastic PDEs: Gaussian Measure Theory

-This section is devoted to the study of Gaussian measures on general Banach spaces.
+\begin{remark} The advantage of this definition is that it covers the case $\sigma = 0$, where $\mu$ is a Dirac measure.
+It also avoids having factors of $\sqrt{2\pi}$ appearing in the definition.
+When $\sigma > 0$, one can invert the Fourier transform to recover the usual expression, identifying $\sigma$ as the variance of $\mu$ and $m$ as its mean. \end{remark}

 Throughout this section and throughout most of the remainder of these notes, we will denote by $\CB$ an arbitrary separable Banach space.
 Recall that a space is separable if it contains a countable dense subset, see for example the monograph \cite{Yos95}.
 This separability assumption turns out to be crucial for measures on $\CB$ to behave in a non-pathological way.
 It can be circumvented by trickery in most natural situations where non-separable spaces arise, but we choose not to complicate our lives by considering overly general cases in these notes.
 Another convention that will be used throughout these notes is that all of the measures that we consider are Borel measures, meaning that we consider every open set to be measurable.

 One additional assumption that would appear to be natural in the context of Gaussian measure theory is that $\CB$ be reflexive (that is $\CB^{**} = \CB$).
 This is for example because the mean of a measure $\mu$ appears at first sight to be an element of $\CB^{**}$ rather than of $\CB$, since the natural\footnote{Without further assumption, we do not know a priori whether $x\mapsto \|x\|$ is integrable, so that the more natural definition $m = \int_\CB x\,\mu(dx)$ is prohibited.} way of defining the mean $m$ of $\mu$ is to set $m(\ell) = \int_\CB \ell(x)\,\mu(dx)$ for any $\ell \in \CB^*$.
 This turns out not to be a problem, since the mean of a Gaussian measure on a \textit{separable} Banach space $\CB$ is always an element of $\CB$ itself, see the monograph \cite{Bog98Gauss}.
 However this result is not straightforward to prove, so we will take here the more pragmatic approach that whenever we consider Gaussian measures with non-zero mean, we simply take the mean $m \in \CB$ as given.